Trinity faculty: Do you have a conference or personal conflict coming up and need someone to teach your class? We can help by providing a workshop!

 So don't cancel that class!

-Please complete this form to request a workshop that will meet the needs of your class.
+Please contact the presenter listed to request a workshop that will meet the needs of your class.